What products are involved?

 What is the purpose of this article?

 To show how to align the fluid end of the sensor sensing element to streamline fluid flow across it.
 Demonstrate the use of a flow direction guide on the sensor to orient the sensor fluid end.

 SRD is Rheonics inline density and viscosity probe.
 It can be installed in any position as long as the fluid to be measured is in full contact with the sensing element of the probe.

-In particular for the SRD, the orientation plane has the dot and the SRD fluid end coplanar or aligned to each other.
+In particular for the SRD, the orientation plane has the marking and the SRD fluid end coplanar or aligned to each other.
 The sensor fluid end refers to the sensing tip.
 It is recommended to orient the SRD so its fluid end is parallel to the flow, avoiding recirculation zones around it.
-The black dot then helps the user to know how to orient without seeing the fluid end itself.
+The marking, like the black dot in some probe versions, helps the user to know how to orient without seeing the fluid end itself.